icp4a/process-federation-server-containers/documentation/Maintaining-monitoring-and-troubleshooting.md

 * **[Rebuilding federated systems indexes](./Rebuilding-indexes.md)**

-  If you want to delete an Elasticsearch index containing data from a federated system, you can use the following procedure, that does not require you to restart any pod.
+  If you want to delete a federated data repository index containing data from a federated system, you can use the following procedure, that does not require you to restart any pod.

 * **[Monitoring IBM Process Federation Server](./Monitoring-PFS.md)**